AlxcNL/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 ## Role-Based Access Control (RBAC)

 Role-Based Access Control (RBAC) is a security model that restricts access to resources based on defined roles rather than individual user accounts.
-- ***Roles*** represent represent organizational responsibilities (e.g., application user, HR administrator, database administrator).
+- ***Roles*** represent organizational responsibilities (e.g., application user, HR administrator, database administrator).
 Each role is then mapped to a set of permissions on the relevant data objects.
 - ***Users*** are assigned to one or more roles.
 - ***Permissions*** are granted to roles, not directly to users.